Español Español Scroll to top

 Fine Arts Building

-On the left, this photo shows the automatic doors of the Fine Arts Building (FAB).
+This photo shows the automatic doors of the Fine Arts Building (FAB).
 The automatic doors are on the first level in the back of the building leading to the parking lot shared with Dow.
 On the right, the photo is of the main doors connecting to the lobby and staircases inside the building of the FAB.
 These doors are accessed with stairs.
 Even though this building is accessible, it is not inclusive in having ramps and automatic doors as part of the main entrance.

 Residential Halls